kudaliyanagethanuja/Attendance-Excel-Updater/README.md

 ![Input Excel](.github/images/excel_input.png)
 *Original Excel file with missing dates / times*

+>`📌 Solution Overview

+This Flask project solves the problem by:

+- Filling all missing dates for the month automatically.
+- Correcting the Day column to match the actual date.
+- Standardizing time values to HH:MM AM/PM.
+- Preserving any existing check-in/check-out data.

+Processing multiple sheets in one workbook and producing a clean, downloadable Excel file.

 ![Output Excel](.github/images/excel_output.png)
 *Processed Excel with filled dates and formatted times*

+>`📌 Web UI Overview

+The Flask Attendance File Processor & Converter web interface is designed for simplicity and clarity:

+- Clean and modern design with a dark theme for better readability.
+- Upload section: Users can easily drag & drop or click to select their .xlsx attendance files.
+- Upload & Process button: Starts the automatic validation and processing of the Excel file.
+- Security notice: Highlights that files are encrypted in transit and limited to 20MB.
+- Information hints: Explains processing speed and possible delays for large files.
+- Feature highlights: Quick visual cues about the app’s advantages:

+- ⚡ Fast – Optimized parser for large sheets.

+- ✅ Reliable – Automatic validation and rollback on failure.

+- 📝 Audited – Tracks all changes with user, time, and brief summary.

+Screenshot:

+This interface ensures that users can upload, process, and download cleaned attendance files quickly and securely, even without technical knowledge.

 ![Web UI](.github/images/app_ui.png)
 *Upload page*